 Get personalized support for your family

-Under the Mental Health Parity and Addiction Equity Act (Parity Act) of 2008, private and public insurers are obligated to provide comprehensive and equitable coverage for substance use disorder and mental health benefits (SUD/MH) for their customers.
+Under the Mental Health Parity and Addiction Equity Act (Parity Act) of 2008, most private and public insurers are required to cover mental health (MH) and substance use disorder (SUD) treatment in the same way they cover treatment for any other disease.

 The Parity Act requires a health plan’s standards for substance use and mental health benefits to be comparable to – and no more restrictive than – the standards for other medical benefits.

-Generally, this means that a plan cannot put more restrictive visit limits, impose higher cost sharing or apply more onerous prior authorization or concurrent review requirements on MH/SUD benefits as compared to similar medical benefits or surgical benefits.
+Generally, this means that a plan cannot put more restrictive visit limits, impose higher cost sharing or apply more onerous prior authorization or concurrent review requirements on MH/SUD benefits as compared to similar medical or surgical benefits.
+Insurance is complicated but parity is simple.
+Parity means health plans must treat addiction like any other disease.

-You can reference this useful guide to better understand the legislation, and how you can more successfully appeal your health plan to provide needed coverage.
+Better understand the law, and how you can more successfully appeal your health plan to provide needed coverage with this useful guide.

 Sign on to help us demand the insurance coverage for addiction treatment that Americans are already legally entitled to.